Amir-Abbas Hoveyda: Personal life

 On 19 July 1966, Hoveyda married Laila Emami (1932–2018) in a small ceremony.
 Only a small number of guests were invited to attend, including the Shah, Queen Farah, Laila's parents, Hoveyda's mother, and his friend Manouchehr Shahgholi, and his wife.
 The marriage ended five years later in 1971, but the two would remain friends, often traveling together.
-Hoveida had no children.
+Hoveyda had no children.

 Legacy

-In 2000, Hoveyda's biography, The Persian Sphinx P, was published by Abbas Milani in English, and followed by Persian editions in 2001 and 2002.
-Hoveyda awarded the title of Commander of the Legion of Honour after his death.
+In 2000, Hoveyda's biography, The Persian Sphinx, written by Abbas Milani, was first published in English, and followed by Persian editions in 2001 and 2002.
+Hoveyda was awarded the French title of Commander of the Legion of Honour after his death.

+Hoveyda also provided financial assistance to the translator Roger Savory (as translator) for the publication of the book "Tarikh-e Alam-ara-ye Abbasi written by Iskandar Beg Munshi.